Conall98/Moneyball/README.md

 # Moneyball
-All the software and DBs gathered for the Moneyball project
+All the software and databases gathered for the Moneyball project.
+Initial commit is pattern language drawer: A dummy program for leaning how to draw and enumerate patterns